mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 {: .notice--info}
 # Summary

+Remember the "engineering" part of software engineering.
+When you write test code, you still have the same concerns as production code, but they hae different weights.
+You need to think about how the different weights of those concerns affects the way you're accustomed to writing production code.

+If you're a good developer and want to avoid writing bad tests, here are some guidelines to follow:

 * Optimize test code for obviousness and simplicity
-* Use test helper functions sparingly
+* Avoid test helper methods
-* Prefer literal values to named constants in tests.
+* Prefer literal values (magic numbers) to named constants in tests.
 * Use more verbose function names for test methods than you would for production methods